highchair/artinruins-com/_property/nightingale-bldg-pvd.md

 ### Proposal

 The original vision for this city block bounded by Washington St. to the southeast, Mathewson to the southwest, Fountain to the northwest, and Clemence to the northeast was a commercial building with office space.
 That changed in late 2017 when the commercial market further softened with too many open offices in the middle of the decade.
 Cornish Associated pivoted to a residential building.

 Arnold B. Chace, head of Cornish, said this will be the first time that they have built a new building from scratch downtown.
 Their past projects involved the revitalization of historic buildings including the [former Peerless department store]({% link _property/peerless-low-buildings-pvd.md %}), the [Alice Building]({% link _property/alice-building-pvd.md %}), and the [Lederer Building]({% link _property/lederer-building-pvd.md %}) among others in a cluster on Westminster St.

 With a new building comes new amenities and floor plans that are not unique from one floor to another.
 From a real estate perspective, that uniformity is a good thing, with more predictable patterns in managing the sales and maintenance of a structure with almost 150 apartments.

-About 11,000 sf of commercial space is available on the ground floor, and there is already confirmation that a small boutique grocery store will be the first to move in starting September 2022 — [Rory’s Market and Kitchen](//loverorys.com){:target="_blank"}.
+About 11,000 sf of commercial space is available on the ground floor, and there is already confirmation that a small boutique grocery store will be the first to move in starting September 2022 — Rory’s Market and Kitchen].

-For leasing information visit [NightingaleProvidence.com](https://www.nightingaleprovidence.com){:target="_blank"}.
+For leasing information visit [NightingaleProvidence.com](https://www.nightingaleprovidence.com).

 ### Design Reception

 From our point-if-view, the building is nice enough.
 Its not flashy and overly modern, but rather tries to blend in with its surroundings primarily by its scale, massing, and brick clad exterior.
 The lack of setback from the street reinforces the sense that this building is as old as its neighbors who are also built out to the sidewalk.
 We find it interesting that critic David Brussat calls this a “background building.”
 Perhaps that was the developers intention.

 From the air, the building is an “E” shape, with its top right edge on the north.
 The openings in the E provide additional light for apartments in the middle of this dense city-block-size building.
 The rooftop areas contained by the E are resident accessible courtyards.

 > Each rank of windows was set off by relatively deep piers, and the fenestration was set into the walls far enough to impart additional real strength to the appearance of its façades.
 Between each floor of brick was a stringcourse that added to the delight of the façades’ simplicity.
 (Simplicity mustn’t be confused with the blankness that afflicts much bad architecture.)
 Although quite large, the Nightingale fills the long-abandoned role in city planning of a background building – whose modest demeanor sets off the more ambitious qualities of so-called “iconic” buildings.
 That is how things were when designing cities was done with more care and elegance.
 Today, iconic buildings flap their wings to display the “creativity” of their design, usually at the expense of their beauty.
 Background buildings, when they are attempted, generally demonstrate the inanity of today’s iconic buildings.